ICAZ117/mocside/README.md

 * Workspace
 * Confirm Delete style message on courses, labs, and problems
 * Fix Carousel
-* Combine Logout, with profile pic, and link to profile page
+* Combine Logout, with profile pic, and link to profile
+* DeleteModals on Courses, Labs, & Problems